dongqi-DQ/GEO4PALM/README.md

 **Citation:**
 Lin, D., Zhang, J., Khan, B., Katurji, M., and Revell, L. E.: GEO4PALM v1.1: an open-source geospatial data processing toolkit for the PALM model system, Geosci.
 Model Dev.
 Discuss. [preprint], https://doi.org/10.5194/gmd-2023-150, in review, 2023.

+**Note:**
+**IMPORTANT**
+tree_lad_max (LADm), which is the input value for maximum leaf area density (LADm) as stated below, should be tree_lai_max.
+Namely, the maximum leaf area index should be used.
+See the discussion here https://github.com/dongqi-DQ/GEO4PALM/discussions/15#discussioncomment-7711919
+This change was made due to our latest revision and was not correct.
+Sorry for the confusion.
+This error will be revised as soon as we get the chance to revise our manuscript in the review portal.

 # Table of Contents
 1. [Python environment](#python-environment)
 2. [PALM domain utility](#palm-domain-utility)